Automattic/git-conceal/SECURITY.md

 `git-conceal` uses **deterministic encryption** (same plaintext → same ciphertext) which is necessary for Git's content-addressable storage to work efficiently.

-This design choice has some small security implications that is worth being aware of, even though that shouldn't cause any concerns in the context in which `git-conceal` is used in practice.
+This design choice has security implications worth being aware of, even though that shouldn't cause any concerns in the context in which `git-conceal` is used in practice.

 ### What Attackers Can Learn